 Garden planters can add colour to a patio or grassed area without costing a fortune.
-You can build them to the size and shape you need and not ‘make do’ with what’s available at the local garden centre or DIY store.
-Perhaps the biggest advantage of garden planets is the ability to move them around to suit the style and layout of your garden or yard.
+You can build them to the size and shape you need and not make do with what’s available at the local garden centre or DIY store.
+Perhaps the biggest advantage of garden planters is the ability to move them around to suit the style and layout of your garden or yard.

 As an example :- To build a trough or rectangular planter around 2ft x 10″ (600mm x 250mm):